Jtfinlay/gatsby-blog/posts/docker-npmrc/dockerfile_npmrc.md

 tags: "Docker, Azure, Npm, Registry"
 ---

-Whether you have several projects that share a common private module, or you are concerned about supply chain attacks and want to privatize your package sources, it is common to use a private registry.
-Azure Dev Ops provides its own artifacts to achieve this, but it can be confusing to load from the registry in a Dockerfile.
+Whether you have projects that share a common private module, or are concerned about supply chain attacks and want a private package source, it is common to use a private npm registry.
+Azure Dev Ops provides its own artifacts to achieve this, but it is not clear how to load from the registry in a Dockerfile.

 # Prerequisites

-You have an existing feed, have published a package, and have an existing .npmrc file.
+You have an existing feed artifact, have published a private package, and have an existing .npmrc file.

 [MSDN docs](https://docs.microsoft.com/en-us/azure/devops/artifacts/get-started-npm?view=azure-devops&tabs=windows)

 # Solution

-In your existing Dockerfile, ensure you have a `COPY` for your .npmrc file.
+In the existing Dockerfile, add a `COPY` for your .npmrc file.

 ```
 FROM mhart/alpine-node:12.16